 FEES Competency Training beyond basic training is strongly recommended if planning to provide endoscopic instrumental swallowing assessment services in any medical setting.
 SA Swallowing Services delivers a rigorous, one-week competency field training experience for qualified SLPs.
 Trainees accompany supervising SASS Associates to medical facilities and perform FEES assessments with actual patients.
-The training practices begin with patient chart reviews, then to equipment and test materials setup to FEES administration to endoscope disinfecting to analysis and final report.
+The training practices begin with patient chart reviews, then equipment and test materials setup to FEES administration to endoscope disinfecting to analysis and final report.

-To be competent, the SLP must:
+To be competent, the SLP must be able to:

-(11) be able to quantify the results of the FEES study and write a concise and usable clinical report.
+(12) write a concise and usable clinical report.

 Note: Contrary to some opinions, FEES competency cannot be accomplished through a two-day training course and with a day or so of supervised scope practice.
 Supervised training must be from a qualified, experienced FEES provider, not a physician, occasional FEES user, or non-SLPs.